hadlockquinton/Netty2/Day 2: Traffic Capture.md

 ##### NoteyNotes
         AXFR : Zone transfer
-        ftp-data : finds the data that is used in ftp, I guess. thank you thomas
+        ftp-data : finds the data that is used in ftp, I guess. thank you thomas tcp.port eq 443 and ip contains "http" : gives all the ssl bullshit server of SNMP : It will be the system doing the get-request

 # Traffic Captures